Malaria & Safety – Kruger NP

 When visiting Kruger, Johannesburg is the main city of entry from abroad and crime and carjacking is a concern in and around the city.
 However, taking sensible safety precautions (see links below) will result in a great trip without any problems for the vast majority of people.
 Also, since the airport is located outside of Johannesburg, it isn't necessary to stay in or even drive through the city when traveling to/from Kruger.

 Malaria & Vaccinations

 Kruger Park lies in a malaria zone, but there is only a very small risk in the wet summer months (from October to April).
-At this time, malaria is a health concern and you should take measures to protect yourself by wearing appropriate clothing and applying mosquito repellant.
+At this time, malaria is a health concern, and you should take measures to protect yourself by wearing appropriate clothing and applying mosquito repellent.
 Seek medical advice with regard to antimalarial medication options.
-Several vaccinations are also recommended when travelling to South Africa in general and to Kruger.
+Several vaccinations are also recommended when traveling to South Africa in general and to Kruger.

 Wildlife viewing always brings certain safety risks, but you'll be fine if you listen to the instructions given by your guide and take notice of the 'wildlife viewing safety precautions' below.

 Further advice on limiting dangers and annoyances when traveling: